 VISITS TO THE BUTLER SCHOOL OF MUSIC

-Ms. Borshard is not available the week of December 15 - 19 or January - February due to the audition schedule.
+Ms. Borshard is not available April 17, May 14 - 15 or June 15 - July 3.
 Please consider registering for the College of Fine Arts Information Session and Tour instead.

 If you would like to visit with a member of the Butler School of Music faculty, please email them directly to request an appointment.